rheiger/LLM-Meetup/README.md

 ```

 ### Docker
 `docker-compose` reads settings from a `.env` file.
-Copy `.env.example` to `.env`, set your keys, then run:
+Copy `env.example` to `.env` and customize the values, then run:

 ```bash
 docker-compose up --build
 ```

 ## Configuration
 Services read default configuration from environment variables before parsing command line options.
-Create a `.env` file (see `.env.example`) to set values:
+Create a `.env` file (see `env.example`) to set values:

 | Variable | Purpose |
 | --- | --- |